phamlam24/class-io/README.md

 **Example**: "What topics did we cover recently in CSC160?"

 ### 4. `summarize_lectures`
-Get detailed content from a specific lecture.
+Get detailed content from a specific lecture using fuzzy name matching.

 **Example**: "Give me a summary of the data structures lecture"